American Ninja 2: The Confrontation

 American Ninja 2: The Confrontation is a 1987 American martial arts action film directed by Sam Firstenberg.
 A sequel to American Ninja (1985), it is the second installment in the American Ninja franchise, followed by American Ninja 3: Blood Hunt (1989).
 It stars Michael Dudikoff, Steve James, Jeff Weston, Gary Conway, Michelle Botes and Larry Poindexter.
-The film is about two U.S. Army Rangers (Dudikoff and James) who are ordered to discover why Marines have been going missing from their posts at the US Embassy.
-The two discover The Lion (Conway) has been kidnapping the missing marines and having them brainwashed to join his army of assassins.
-The film was less successful than the predecessor, grossing $4 million domestically in the U.S. vs. $10.5 million, but it developed a cult following.
+The film was less successful than its predecessor, grossing $4 million domestically in the U.S. versus $10.5 million, but it developed a cult following.